-In this lesson, you learned about the four different styles of mediation: facilitative mediation, transformative mediation, evaluative mediation, mediation-arbitration.
-You now understand that while the mediator in the facilitative and transformative processes is simply there to manage the conversation between parties, they have the ability to become more involved in the conversation if the parties are using the evaluative or mediation-arbitration style.
-Good luck!
+In this lesson, you learned about mediation as a conflict resolution process in which a neutral third party brings the conflicting parties together to talk about and resolve the conflict.
+You also learned about the four different styles of mediation: facilitative mediation, transformative mediation, evaluate mediation, mediation-arbitration.
+You now understand that while the mediator in the facilitative and transformative processes is simply there to manage the conversation between parties, they have the ability to become more involved in the conversation if the parties are using the evaluate or mediation-arbitration style.